Film review: Marley & Me (2008), directed by David Frankel

 The house in the countryside was fab.
 I want one of those, including the scenery.
 I loved the snow and the autumn colours.
 Also loved the relationship between John and Marley, to change subject completely.
 Could you call it a “bromance”?
 It won a Teen Choice Award for it.
 There should be more pet movies.
 And I mean good ones, this kind of thing, not Lassie or Homeward Bound or Garfield.
 Films that show that animals are very much family members, and not just, well, animals.

 Any film that has me well on the way of welling up half an hour before it finishes at the mere thought of what might happen and then spending the final fifteen minutes of it in tears … and I even get that familiar tingle in my nose (that I always get before the tears come) writing this half an hour later, while watching a comedy show on telly … then you’ve pretty much nailed it.
-The Squeeze (who came downstairs half-way through the film) commented from the other side of the room that he was glad he wasn’t emotionally invested in it, considering my sobs.
+Mr T (who came downstairs half-way through the film) commented from the other side of the room that he was glad he wasn’t emotionally invested in it, considering my sobs.
 Good film, very emotional.

 4 out of 5 chew toys.